Mental health

 Mental health encompasses emotional, psychological, and social well-being, influencing cognition, perception, and behavior.
+Mental health plays a crucial role in an individual's daily life when managing stress, engaging with others, and contributing to life overall.
+According to the World Health Organization (WHO), it is a "state of well-being in which the individual realizes their abilities, can cope with the normal stresses of life, can work productively and fruitfully, and can contribute to their community".
 It likewise determines how an individual handles stress, interpersonal relationships, and decision-making.
 Mental health includes subjective well-being, perceived self-efficacy, autonomy, competence, intergenerational dependence, and self-actualization of one's intellectual and emotional potential, among others.

-From the perspectives of positive psychology or holism, mental health may include an individual's ability to enjoy life and to create a balance between life activities and efforts to achieve psychological resilience.
-Cultural differences, subjective assessments, and competing professional theories all affect how one defines "mental health".
-Some early signs related to mental health difficulties are sleep irritation, lack of energy, lack of appetite and thinking of harming yourself or others.
+From the perspectives of positive psychology or holism, mental health is thus not merely the absence of mental illness.
+Rather, it is a broader state of well-being that includes an individual's ability to enjoy life and to create a balance between life activities and efforts to achieve psychological resilience.
+Cultural differences, personal philosophy, subjective assessments, and competing professional theories all affect how one defines "mental health".
+Some early signs related to mental health difficulties are sleep irritation, lack of energy, lack of appetite, thinking of harming oneself or others, self-isolating (though introversion and isolation are not necessarily unhealthy), and frequently zoning out.

 Mental disorders

-Mental health, as defined by the Public Health Agency of Canada, is an individual's capacity to feel, think, and act in ways to achieve a better quality of life while respecting the personal, social, and cultural boundaries.
-Impairment of any of these are risk factors for mental disorders, or mental illnesses, which are a component of mental health.
-Mental disorders are defined as the health conditions that affect and alter cognitive functioning, emotional responses, and behavior associated with distress and/or impaired functioning.
+Mental health, as defined by the Public Health Agency of Canada, is an individual's capacity to feel, think, and act in ways to achieve a better quality of life while respecting personal, social, and cultural boundaries.
+Impairment of any of these is are risk factor for mental disorders, or mental illnesses, which are a component of mental health.
+In 2019, about 970 million people worldwide suffered from a mental disorder, with anxiety and depression being the most common.
+The number of people suffering from mental disorders has risen significantly over the years.
+Mental disorders are defined as health conditions that affect and alter cognitive functioning, emotional responses, and behavior associated with distress and/or impaired functioning.
 The ICD-11 is the global standard used to diagnose, treat, research, and report various mental disorders.
 In the United States, the DSM-5 is used as the classification system of mental disorders.

 Mental health is associated with a number of lifestyle factors such as diet, exercise, stress, drug abuse, social connections and interactions.
-Therapists, psychiatrists, psychologists, social workers, nurse practitioners, or family physicians can help manage mental illness with treatments such as therapy, counseling or medication.
+Psychiatrists, psychologists, licensed professional clinical counselors, social workers, nurse practitioners, and family physicians can help manage mental illness with treatments such as therapy, counseling, medication, and Trauma-informed care.